Ewicks/Gym-Website-Milestone-Project-1/README.md

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

-- I could not focus the image to the upper part of the image in the photo gallery
+- I could not focus the image to the upper part of the image in the photo gallery.
-- background-position didnt work
+- The background-position property didn't work.

 ![women-jogging](doc/screenshots/gallery-pic-bug.png)